 How to do a Visa Run to Oman

 You can either arrange your own Visa Run using a hired or borrowed vehicle (though see driving tips below) or join an organised group that offer border run bus services.

 Organised bus services for Dubai to Oman bus runs

 If you do not want the headache of trying to take a car across the border to Oman, there are services that operate specifically for the purpose of taking tourists on border runs and will talk you through the crossing process.

 Please note we are not affiliated with any of these service providers.
 Information correct to best of our knowledge at the time of writing but you will need to check with the individual providers

 - Go Tours Dubai A round trip to the border in a small van will take you approximately 5 hours.
 The current pricing is 150 AED for mornings, and 120 AED for afternoons.
 They can also arrange private cars for up to 4 passengers for 550AED.
-See their website for current locations.
+See their website for current pick up locations.

 Taking private cars over the border to Oman

 - Evidence that you are the owner of the vehicle, or have written permission from the owner of the vehicle to cross the border.

 In addition, your vehicle must have third party insurance for the Sultanate of Oman.
 If it is not, short-term insurance policies can be purchased at most border crossing points (approximately 100AED for one week).
-Immigration will always request these documents as part of the crossing process.
+Immigration will always request these documents as part of the crossing process so be prepared.